Goodwill and Intangible Assets, Net

 The following table reflects the changes in the carrying amount of goodwill:

-Based on our qualitative assessment of goodwill, we determined it was necessary to perform a quantitative valuation of goodwill as of December 31, 2021.
-We determined there were two reporting units: the enterprise reporting unit which is comprised of the enterprise software offerings and the non-enterprise reporting unit which is comprised of the non-enterprise software offerings.
-The valuation of our goodwill was determined with the assistance of an independent valuation firm using the income approach (discounted cash flows method) and the market approach (guideline public company method).
-Our significant assumptions in these analyses include, but are not limited to, future cash flow projections, the weighted average cost of capital, the discount rate, the implied control premium, the terminal growth rate, and the tax rate.
+We elected to bypass the qualitative assessment of our goodwill and performed a quantitative valuation of goodwill during the fourth quarter of fiscal 2020 (the “annual impairment test”).
+We determined there were two reporting units: the Akerna reporting unit which is comprised of Akerna and the Trellis and Solo acquisitions, and the Ample reporting unit.
+The valuation of our goodwill was determined with the assistance of an independent valuation firm using the income approach (discounted cashflows method) and the market approach (guideline public company method).
+Our significant assumptions in these analyses include, but are not limited to, future cash flow projections, the weighted average cost of capital, the terminal growth rate, and the tax rate.
 The Company’s estimates of future cash flows are based on current regulatory and economic climates, recent operating results, and planned business strategies.
 These estimates could be negatively affected by changes in federal, state, or local regulations or economic downturns.
 Future cash flow estimates are, by their nature, subjective and actual results may differ materially from the Company’s estimates.
 If the Company’s ongoing estimates of future cash flows are not met, the Company may have to record additional impairment charges in future periods.
 The Company also uses the Guideline Public Company Method, a form of the market approach (utilizing Level 3 unobservable inputs), which is derived from metrics of publicly traded companies or historically completed transactions of comparable businesses.
 The selection of comparable businesses is based on the markets in which the reporting units operate giving consideration to risk profiles, size, geography, and diversity of products and services.
 As such, we believe the current assumptions and estimates utilized are both reasonable and appropriate.
-During the six months ended December 31, 2020, primarily as a result of delays in executing on strategic initiatives related to acquisitions completed in 2020, we recorded a $4.2 million impairment to goodwill.

 Finite-lived Intangible Assets, Net

 We record amortization expense associated with acquired developed technology, acquired trade names, and customer relationships.
-The amortization expense of all finite-lived intangible assets, which includes capitalized software was $5.6 million, $1.8 million, and $1.3 million for the year ended December 31, 2021, six months ended December 31, 2020, and year ended June 30, 2020, respectively.
-The amortization expense for the year ended December 31, 2021 includes $0.3 million of capitalized software write offs.
+The amortization expense of all finite-lived intangible assets, which includes capitalized software was $1.8 million and $1.3 million for the six months ended December 31, 2020 and year ended June 30, 2020, respectively.
+We did not have amortization during the year ended June 30, 2019.